haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 20 (+5)
 16 (+3)
 22 (+6)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 270

  STR DEX CON INT WIS
 11 (+0) 11 (+0) 12 (+1) 5 (−3) 8 (−1)